rogerbinns/apsw/doc/pysqlite.rst

 APSW has the following enhancements/differences over pysqlite 2 (wrapping SQLite 3):

+* APSW stays up to date with SQLite.
+As features are added and functionality changed in SQLite, APSW tracks them.

 * APSW gives all functionality of SQLite including :ref:`virtual tables`, :ref:`VFS` and :ref:`BLOB I/O <blobio>`

+* You can use the same :class:`Connection` across threads with APSW without needing any additional level of locking.  pysqlite requires that the :class:`Connection` and any :class:`cursors <Cursor>` are used in the same thread.
+You can disable its checking, but unless you are very careful with you own mutexes you will have a crash.

 * APSW is a single file for the extension, apsw.pyd on Windows and apsw.so on Unix/Mac.
 There are no other files needed and the build instructions show you how to include SQLite statically in this